Open-Food-Chain/ofc-cacao/README.md

-# Integration Test Environment Dev
+# OFC Cacao System For Self Onboarding

 ## Description
-This repository contains scripts and configurations for setting up an Integration Test Environment for Development purposes.
-It facilitates testing and integration of various components in a controlled environment.
+This repository contains scripts and configurations for setting up a Cacao System for Self Onboarding purposes.

 ## Prerequisites
 - Git